 How to keep a tent cool

-The purpose of a tent is shelter and to protect you from the elements.
+The purpose of a camping tent is shelter and to protect you from the elements.
 In the summer, the “elements” are the sun and the heat.
 To help ensure your tent does that, whatever make and model you have, follow these tips:

 - Set your tent up somewhere shady, with good wind circulation.
 Pitching by trees works well, or by streams (pointed upstream) or lakes (facing the water).